Model United Nations

 Yes, you can take part in all of these events, which are open to all students at Nationals, including those who did not qualify for the National Science, History, or Geography Bees.

 Note that the National Academic Bee does not require prior qualifying, and is open to all students, including those who have never played in any buzzer competition before.
+Please consult the schedule and plan accordingly.

 If this impacts the size of the History Bowl team to the point of it potentially calling into question the size of the discount (since History Bowl teams with 1 or 2 players play for a lesser cost), then we can refund the differential minus a 10% processing fee.
 The team must register and initially pay for its highest potential size, however.